Praveen-D-0/day-2-task/README.md

 # Quesiton 1
 ## The Differences Between the Document and Window Objects

-The window is at a root/top level at the JavaScript object hierarchy.
-It  is a global/root object in JavaScript and it is the root object of the Document object model(DOM);

 A document is an object inside the window object and we use a document object for manipulation inside the document.